 Ready to find out what the key differences between a graphic designer and a brand designer are?
 Grab some chai, get comfy and let's delve right in!

-Brand designers mainly design brand identities to suit new businesses, or assist in redesigning and updating existing brand identities.
+Brand designers (sometimes also known as a corporate identity designer) mainly design brand identities to suit new businesses, or assist in redesigning and updating existing brand identities.
 This includes things like logos, color schemes, typography, and overall visual style.